JordanDavidEvans/localpestco/content/termite-control-northern-rivers.md

 question = "What are common signs of termites?" answer = "Look for mud tubes, hollow-sounding timber and discarded wings around windows."
 +++

+{{< seo_h1 >}}

+Termites move quickly through the warm, coastal climate of the Northern Rivers, so I focus on early detection, baiting, and follow-up monitoring to protect timber homes from costly damage.

 ## Local Termite Expertise